 How to implement it

-You can also use our mobile SDKs:
+Depending on your application type, you can also use our mobile or single-page app SDKs:

 Finally, you can follow our tutorials to use our API endpoints to Add Login Using the Authorization Code Flow with PKCE or Call Your API Using the Authorization Code Flow with PKCE.